getlarge/nx-heroku/README.md

 }
 ```

-I will provide some examples based on my experience with Nx apps deployment on Heroku
+I will provide some examples based on my experience with Nx apps deployment on Heroku.

 #### Custom build process